Airport Hangar Types

 Description

-Rectangular standalone structures with private entrances and no shared walls.
+Rectangular standalone structures with private entrances and no shared walls with neighbors.
 Available in sizes ranging from single-aircraft capacity to multi-aircraft facilities with significant workspace.
+The flexibility is what makes them attractive despite higher costs.

 Best For

-• Pilots who may sublease excess space to offset costs
+• Pilots who may sublease excess space to other aircraft owners, offsetting ownership costs

 Typical Cost